Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-The permeability, $\kappa$, accounts for the viscous resistance to liquid flow inside the wetted zone of the porous medium situated between the droplet and the imbibition front; there is no reason to think that $\kappa$ should be impacted by the external RH because it describes transport in a part of the porous layer that is always full with liquid (wet).
+Here, we evaluate whether partial pore filling prior to droplet deposition can explain the unexpected dependence on RH of the Lucas-Washburn coefficient, $w$, extracted from our experimental data (Figure \ref{fig : Halo_FitResults}b) and the apparent discrepancies in the evaporation rates discussed in the previous section.

-On the other hand, the porosity, $\phi$ describes the initially empty volume in the pores that gets filled by the liquid due to the imbibition process.
-As a result, if pores are already partially filled (filling fraction, $f$) before the capillary imbibition flow occurs (e.g. by vapor condensation), $\phi$ might be impacted.
-The capillary pressure, $\DeltaPc$, could also be sensitive to pre-filling, which can modify the shape of the advancing meniscus in the pore space.
-Below, we evaluate these contributions, before proposing an alternative explanation.
+To that aim, it is useful to inspect Equation \ref{eq : LW}, which relates $w$ to 3 material parameters.
+The permeability, $\kappa$, accounts for the viscous resistance to liquid flow inside the wetted zone of the porous medium situated between the droplet and the imbibition front; there is no reason to think that $\kappa$ should be impacted by the external RH because it describes transport in a part of the porous layer that is always full with liquid.
+On the other hand, the porosity, $\phi$ describes the initially empty volume in the pores that gets filled due to the imbibition process.
+As a result, if pores are partially filled (filling fraction, $f$) initially, e.g. by vapor adsorption or condensation, $\phi$ changes.
+Pre-filling also potentially impacts capillary pressure, $\DeltaPc$, by modifying the shape of the advancing meniscus in the pore space.